Having a brilliant idea for a new product or a service is just a small piece of the big business. Then how to build your empire?

 Guy shows examples of what to do and what to don’t.
 He gives recommendations on how to do presentations, speeches, and offers for partners and investors having less text, still, keeping valuable.

 There are many great exercises across the book.
 For instance, you will need to create and practice your elevator pitch (Guy also gives advice on how to make it better).

 - Exercise: Pretend that someone offered you to pay one hundred dollars for each word you deleted from the pitch.
 What would your pitch look like?

 When it comes to advertising and promotion, use a free powerful tool: Social Media.
 Today brands are built on what people are saying about them.

-The author talks about evangelism which is one of his features and it works even better than promotions.
+The author talks about evangelism, one of his features, and it works even better than promotions.
 Create a tribe of individuals who like your product or service and want to talk about it.
-When someone believe in your product, they will help you to succeed.
+When someone believes in your product, they will help you to succeed.

 Make a social media plan and tell stories through your profile and your posts.

-One of the most useful parts of The Art of the Start 2.0 is the Questions/Answers part where author help to solve doubts and problems which stop startups.
+One of the most useful parts of The Art of the Start 2.0 is the Questions/Answers part where the author helps to solve doubts and problems which stop startups.

 The ideas of the book are useful for everyone from students to CEO of large companies.
 The Art of the Start 2.0 will be very helpful to people who want not only to earn more money but also to change the world.